kai-tub/usbip-wrapper/docs/roadmap.md

 every different device/vendor is just as complex as looking up the official list and thinking about globbing...

+- Apply systemd hardening to ensure that the script can only modify strictly defined parts of the system

 ## Rejected ideas

 Things that I thought about adding to the roadmap but rejected because ...: